SUKESH127-art/python_web_crawler/README.md

 2. **Add environment variables** in CircleCI project settings:

    - `DOCKER_USERNAME`: Your Docker Hub username
-   - `DOCKER_PASSWORD`: Your Docker Hub password/token
+   - `DOCKER_PASSWORD`: Your Docker Hub access token (not login password)

 3. **Push to main branch** to trigger the pipeline

 The pipeline will automatically:

 - Build and test the Docker image
+- Save the tested image to workspace
+- Load and tag the exact same image for deployment
 - Push to Docker Hub with tags: `latest` and commit SHA
 - Only run on the `main` branch